Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 - Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
-Ability to work in an organisation and possess good communication skills.
+Proven ability to work in teams and have an excellent ability to communicate.

 Education: